nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2b.
-The contact is already an assigned Vendor.
+The contact is already a Vendor.
     * 2a1.
 System displays an error message.

       Use case resumes at step 1.